Bolt Biotherapeutics (NASDAQ:BOLT) Research Coverage Started at Morgan Stanley

-Equities research analysts at Morgan Stanley began coverage on shares of Bolt Biotherapeutics (NASDAQ:BOLT) in a note issued to investors on Tuesday, The Fly reports.
+Investment analysts at Morgan Stanley began coverage on shares of Bolt Biotherapeutics (NASDAQ:BOLT) in a research note issued to investors on Monday, Benzinga reports.
 The brokerage set an “overweight” rating and a $45.00 price target on the stock.
-Morgan Stanley’s target price points to a potential upside of 39.88% from the stock’s current price.
+Morgan Stanley’s price target points to a potential upside of 40.14% from the company’s current price.

-Other research analysts have also recently issued reports about the company.
-SVB Leerink began coverage on Bolt Biotherapeutics in a research note on Tuesday.
-They issued an “outperform” rating and a $36.00 target price for the company.
-Stifel Nicolaus began coverage on Bolt Biotherapeutics in a research note on Tuesday.
-They issued a “buy” rating and a $40.00 target price for the company.
-Finally, Guggenheim began coverage on Bolt Biotherapeutics in a research note on Tuesday.
-They issued a “buy” rating and a $42.00 target price for the company.
+Other equities analysts have also issued reports about the company.
+SVB Leerink assumed coverage on Bolt Biotherapeutics in a research report on Tuesday, March 2nd.
+They set an “outperform” rating and a $36.00 price objective on the stock.
+Guggenheim assumed coverage on Bolt Biotherapeutics in a research report on Monday.
+They set a “buy” rating and a $42.00 price objective on the stock.
+Finally, Stifel Nicolaus started coverage on Bolt Biotherapeutics in a research report on Monday.
+They set a “buy” rating and a $40.00 price objective on the stock.

 About Bolt Biotherapeutics